Transformers for Charged Particle Track Reconstruction in High Energy Physics: Model Architecture

 \subsection{Hit Filtering Model}

 The large number of hits present in each event makes it computationally infeasible to feed all hits directly into the tracking model.
 As described in \cref{sec:related-work}, previous approaches to ML-based track reconstruction have required a graph construction stage based on geometric constraints and/or edge classification to reduce the input hit multiplicities.
-In contrast, we introduce a Transformer-based hit filtering model to reduce the input hit multiplicities by directly predicting whether each hit is noise or signal.
-Noise hits are defined as hits belonging to particles that we do not wish to reconstruct, for example, particles below a \pt threshold or outside a specified pseudorapidity range, in addition to the intrinsic noise hits which do not belong to any simulation-level particle.
+In contrast, we introduce a Transformer-based hit filtering model to reduce the input hit multiplicities by directly predicting whether each hit is \textit{noise} or \textit{signal}. \textit{Noise} hits are defined as hits belonging to particles that we do not wish to reconstruct, for example, particles below a \pt threshold or outside a specified pseudorapidity range, in addition to the intrinsic noise hits which do not belong to any simulation-level particle.
+The remaining hits are labelled \textit{signal}.

 The hit filtering model is composed of an embedding layer, a Transformer encoder, and a dense hit-level classifier.
-In the model, the input features of each hit are first passed through an embedding layer to produce a $d=256$-dimensional representation for each of the $M$ hits.
-Positional encodings are applied \cite{VaswaniAttention} in the cylindrical hit coordinates (see \cref{sec:dataset}) to allow the self-attention (SA) mechanism to readily identify nearby hits.
-In particular, a cyclic positional encoding \cite{2022arXiv220209206L} is used for $\phi$.
+In the model, the input features of $M$ hits are first passed through an embedding layer to produce a $d=256$-dimensional representation for each hit.
+Positional encodings are applied \cite{VaswaniAttention} in the cylindrical hit coordinates (see \cref{sec:dataset}) to allow the SA mechanism to readily identify nearby hits.
+In particular, a cyclic positional encoding \cite{Lee2022SpatioTemporalOL} is used for $\phi$.
 The initial hit embeddings are then passed into an efficient SA Transformer encoder as described in \cref{sec:Transformers}.
 The encoder has twelve layers (eight for the \SI{1}{\GeV} model, see \cref{sec:experiments}), model dimension $d$, and feed-forward dimension $2d$.
 A window size of $w=1024$ is used for the sliding window attention.
 The output embeddings are classified using a dense network with three hidden layers.

 The hit stand-alone filtering step offers broad applicability beyond our \maskformer-based approach to track reconstruction.
 It could be integrated as a pre-processing step into other traditional and ML-based tracking pipelines, or repurposed for other tasks such as pileup mitigation.